The Fairlawn Inn: An Eco-Friendly Hotel in The Catskill Mountains

 The Fairlawn Inn is proud to be recognized as an “Eco-Green” lodging facility.
-Our Inn has been Four Key Rated by Green Key this means that we have shown national industry leadership and commitment though our wide-ranging policies and practices.
+Our Inn has received 4 Green Key Rating with the International Eco-Rating Program by Green Key Global.
+This means that our sustainable hotel has shown national industry leadership and commitment though our wide-ranging policies and practices.
 It also recognized that we have a mature program in place that involve management, employees, guests and the public, and which have shown substantial and measurable results.

-We offer accommodations that maintain an eco-friendly approach to our management practices to insure a healthy, clean, safe and green environment for our employees and guests.
+Our eco-friendly hotel offers accommodations to ensure a healthy, clean, safe and green environment for our employees and guests.
 We have tried to enhance our guests experience while maintaining a green approach to every facet of our business and their experience.

-We are very proud to have accomplished this, especially being that the home was built in 1840 with a substantial expansion in 1904.
-The Fairlawn Inn may be the only historic home in the Catskills that has this high of an eco-rating.
+We are very proud to have accomplished this, especially being that the green hotel was built in 1840 with a substantial expansion in 1904.
+The Fairlawn Inn may be the only historic eco-friendly hotel in the Catskills that has this high of a rating.

 We have also been recognized by New York State Hospitality and Tourism with the “Good Earth Keeping Award” for 2013.
-This award recognizes properties that have developed a culture toward integrating superior environmental management practices that improves everyday operations and the bottom line, while maintaining quality service and meeting guest”s expectations.
+This award recognizes properties that have developed a culture toward integrating superior environmental management practices that improves everyday operations and the bottom line, while maintaining quality service and meeting guests’ expectations.
 The Fairlawn covers all areas from Energy and water conservation, solid waste reductions, emissions, purchasing and sustainability.
-We have received and maintain gold Eco-rating from Audubon International.
-We are the only property in the Catskills that has a rating from Audubon.
+We have received and maintain gold Eco-rating from Audubon International for being a sustainable hotel and we are the only property in the Catskills that has a rating from Audubon.

 Water, electric, and heating costs and processes have all been reviewed and usage is down in all categories.
-Almost the entire inn has been re-lamped with CFL bulbs, additional insulation and other measures insure we limit waste and resources.
+Almost the entire inn has been re-lamped with CFL bulbs, Energy Star video screens and appliances, and additional insulation and other measures to ensure we limit waste and resources.
 Solar was investigated but the return on investment was cost prohibitive.
 We use soaker hoses to water in the garden to keep watering evaporation to a minimum.
 Hard cell insulation was added in 2009 to the crawl space under the inn, separating the basement from that area and reducing heating costs.
 Continuing efforts will reduce utility usage even further.
 We are supplied with all green electricity using solar, wind and hydroelectric power from Blue Rock Energy.
 All doors and windows at the inn are double paned.
 We maintain temperatures in the warmer season with cross ventilation.
 Though we have air conditioners in every room they go mostly unused with guest preferring cool mountain air instead.

-In 2014, we installed dimmers on our sola-tubes lighting in our bedrooms to insure our guest’s comfort.
+In 2014, we installed dimmers on our sola-tubes lighting in our bedrooms to ensure our guests are comfortable.
 All walls and woodwork were repainted, and guest rooms were re-staged with new linens on all our beds.

 In 2013, we added sola-tubes to four rooms to enhance lighting is shaded rooms that include LED lights.
 Also added were three sola-tubes to the upstairs lobby and one solar powered attic fan to assist cooling in the summertime.

 We have composted for over 10 years.
 Composting includes kitchen waste, clippings from garden, leaves and lawn maintenance.
 We also recycle all plastic, aluminum, cans, newsprint, magazines, cardboard and glass.
 We have several bins in areas convenient to guests to encourage recycling and separate recycles from trash prior to disposal.
-In addition we divide garden plants to expand planting beds to limit grass maintenance.
-Most furniture added is antique in nature so we are recycling that also.
+In addition, we divide garden plants to expand planting beds to limit grass maintenance.
+Most furniture added is antique in nature so we are recycling that as well.

 Elimination of Harmful Chemicals and Products

-We landscape our grounds with native species and use soaker hoses in most beds to eliminate evaporation and water only as needed if normal rainfall is insufficient.
-We have added new beds to insure we do not have to edge and all beds are mulched to keep watering to a minimum.
+We landscape the ground of our green hotel with native species and use soaker hoses in most beds to eliminate evaporation and water only as needed if normal rainfall is insufficient.
+We have added new beds to ensure we do not have to edge and all beds are mulched to keep watering to a minimum.
 We mow at a longer length and compost all the clippings.
 All of our garden supplies are organic and we do use some recycled water for watering.
 We plant herbs that we use in the preparation of breakfast items.
 It is hard to beat having basil, mint and parsley picked minutes before it is incorporated and served in our breakfast entrees.

 We use as much recycled product as possible and guest confirmations and additional information is emailed to each guest.
 We try to print double sided and try to keep paper usage to a minimum.
 We encourage guests to “go Green” with educational signage etc.